New technique can track down causes of rare genetic diseases: Study

 The researchers said that they successfully detected the disease-linked genes in cases where there was already a diagnosis, and an expected major imbalance in allele activity.

 Using the ANEVA-DOT technique, they also uncovered a short list of plausible disease-linked, muscle-related genes.
-(AGENCIES)
+(PTI)

 Editorial